 Job Searching?
 Cash in While Learning with These Top 5 Jobs

-Maya Cavolo, Staff Writer
+Maya Cavolo, Staff Editor/Social Media Manager

 Getting a job as a teenager can provide many benefits beyond just earning money.
 Jobs teach students the value of hard work and responsibility.
 By being accountable for showing up on time and completing tasks to their best ability, teens build skills that will serve them well throughout life.